 Pynes, P., Rost N. and Dye, R. (2018) Re-Envisioning Partnerships: Collaborative Programming and Operational Management.
 In Ogden, A. Alexander, L. and Mackintosh, E. (eds.)Education Abroad Operational Management: Strategies, Opportunities and Innovations

 - Ray, Andy; Rost, Noah; Wood, Pia "Leveraging Campus Stakeholders to Advance Student Mobility : Opportunities and Challenges."
 AIEA Annual Conference, Washington D.C., February 2020

 - Bruce, Lauren; Rost, Noah "Three Models of Innovation in Experiential Learning: Internships, Service Learning, and Research."
 Global Internship Conference, Detroit, MI, June 2018

 - Ickes, Caroline; Rost, Noah "Infusing Strategy into Study Abroad Programming and Design."
 ISA Beyond Foundations Workshop, Austin, TX, January 2018

-Why Noah works in study abroad: I believe in the transformational potential of education abroad.
+Why Noah works in global education: I believe in the transformational potential of education abroad.